camleng/cm-bot/README.md

 | Day of Week | 0 Sunday ..
 6 Saturday           |
 | Command     | Script or command to be executed |

 CM Bot sends a GroupMe message whenever there is a meeting.
 This message is only sent once on the day of the meeting.
-The third `crontab` entry is to make sure that on the next day, the bot knows that it's ok to send a message today, since it will run every night at midnight.
+The third `crontab` entry is to make sure that on the next day, the bot knows that it's ok to send a message today, since that command will run every night at midnight.

 <br>